Salesforce-Industries-Process-Library/Public-Sector-Solutions-Processes/README.md

    ### Additional Public Sector Processes

  Note: All process assets for License and Permit Management are in the process of being moved such that they are directly include in Public Sector Solutions.
-See [Licensing and Permitting Guided Flow Components](https://help.salesforce.com/s/articleView?id=sf.psc_business_authorization_application_components.htm&type=5).
+See components already directly included in Public Sector Solutions: [Licensing and Permitting Guided Flow Components](https://help.salesforce.com/s/articleView?id=sf.psc_business_authorization_application_components.htm&type=5).

  The processes for other use cases in Public Sector Solutions are also directly available within Public Sector Solutions.